 Part of our query in this forum is how our works and research topics will behave, interact and influence each other when existing together in the same space.
 Performative acts, expository moments and collaborations will all appear as an experiment of our ecosystem of study.
 We welcome heterogeneous manners of being with research and we invite the audience to experiment shifting modes of perception and reception as a possible pleasure.

-DAS Graduate School initiated the 3rd cycle research group THIRD in 2016.
-It is a unique facilitating model designed as a two-year trajectory for small-scale learning cohorts of seven fellows each year.
+In 2016 DAS Graduate School initiated the 3rd cycle research group named THIRD.
+THIRD is a unique facilitating model designed as a two-year trajectory for small-scale learning cohorts of seven fellows each year.
 THIRD prepares theatre and dance artists for 3rd cycle research opportunities through the processes of refining their individual artistic research proposals, sharpening their national and/or international aspirations, and defining their funding possibilities.